Self-Help (Smiles book): Reception

 Self-Help sold 20,000 copies within one year of its publication.
 By the time of Smiles' death in 1904 it had sold over a quarter of a million.
 Self-Help "elevated [Smiles] to celebrity status: almost overnight, he became a leading pundit and much-consulted guru".
 The book was translated and published in Dutch, French, Danish, German, Italian, Russian, Japanese, Arabic, Turkish, and in several Indian languages.
 In the preface to his 1880 book, Duty, Smiles wrote of Self-Help, "In America, the book has been more widely published and read than in Great Britain".

 The three didactic self-help juvenile novels published by English author G. A. Henty in the 1880s shows Smiles' influence.
 Each was an exposition of the philosophy of self-help as expressed by Smiles.

 When an English visitor to the Khedive's palace in Egypt asked where the mottoes on the palace's walls originated, he was given the reply: "They are principally from Smeelis, you ought to know Smeelis!
-They are from his Self-Help; they are much better than the texts from the Koran!"
+They are from his Self-Help."

 The socialist Robert Tressell, in his novel The Ragged Trousered Philanthropists, said Self-Help was a book "suitable for perusal by persons suffering from almost complete obliteration of the mental faculties".

 The founder of Toyota, Sakichi Toyoda was significantly influenced by his reading of Self-Help.
 A copy of Self-Help is under a glass display at the museum that exists on Sakichi Toyoda's birth site.

 Robert Blatchford, a socialist activist, said it was "one of the most delightful and invigorating books it has been my happy fortune to meet with" and argued it should be taught in schools.
 However he also noted that socialists would not feel comfortable with Smiles' individualism but also noted that Smiles denounced "the worship of power, wealth, success, and keeping up appearances".
 A labour leader advised Blatchford to stay away from it: "It's a brutal book; it ought to be burnt by the common hangman.
 Smiles was the arch-Philistine, and his book the apotheosis of respectability, gigmanity, and selfish grab".
 However Jonathan Rose has argued that most pre-1914 labour leaders who commented on Self-Help praised it and it was not until after the First World War that criticisms of Smiles in worker's memoirs appeared.
 The Labour Party MPs William Johnson and Thomas Summerbell admired Smiles' work and the Communist miners leader A. J. Cook "started out with Self-Help".

 Alexander Tyrell, (1970) argues that there were multiple value systems among the middle class, and that Smiles approach was one of many.